 The low schools score could result from issues like below-average graduation rates, inadequate reading and math scores, and the unavailability of local elementary and high schools.

-Oregon real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Oregon.
-The median home price for Oregon homes is $115,400, which is 34% lower than the Illinois average.
-If we take a closer look at the affordability of homes in Oregon, we’ll see that the home price to income ratio is 2, which is 33.3% lower than the Illinois average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Oregon is real estate affordability.
+The median home price for Oregon homes is $213,484, which is 30.8% lower than the Illinois average.
+If we take a closer look at the affordability of homes in Oregon, we’ll see that the home price to income ratio is 2.5, which is 28.6% lower than the Illinois average.